BLavery/SAMD21-M0-Mini/README.md

 ```    #define LED_BUILTIN 25```
 Compile and upload.
 See if a LED blinks.

 Let's explain a bit:  The regular user LED is missing.
 So we choose one of the TX/RX LEDs.
-The Arduino sketch is NOT otherwise driving these as TX/TX indicators, so we can re-emply them.
+The Arduino sketch is NOT otherwise driving these as TX/TX indicators, so we can re-employ them.
 But what pin or GPIO number?

-In Arduino-Samd, reference pins as 0-26 or A0-A5.
+For this board, reference pins as 0-26 or A0-A5.
 Not D25, not PB03 or PB3.
+D0  PA11 UART-RX
+D1  PA10 UART-TX
+D2  PA14
+D3  PA09
+D4  PA08
+D5  PA15
+D6  PA20
+D7  PA21
+D8  PA06
+D9  PA07
+D10 PA18

-D0  PA11 RX     D11 PA16         ICSP: 1 PA12 MISO D22
+D11 PA16

-D1  PA10 TX     D12 PA19               2      3v
+D12 PA19

-D2  PA14        D13 PA17        CHECK  4 PB10 MOSI D23
+D13 PA17

-D3  PA09        A0  PA02        THESE  3 PB11 SCK  D24
+A0  PA02

-D4  PA08        A1  PB08        PIN#S  5      RESET
+A1  PB08

-D5  PA15        A2  PB09               6      GND
+A2  PB09

-D6  PA20        A3  PA04         D25 PB03 LED2
+A3  PA04

-D7  PA21        A4  PA05         D26 PA27 LED3
+A4  PA05

-D8  PA06        A5  PB02         D44 PA30 SWCLK
+A5  PB02

-D9  PA07        D20 PA22 SDA     D45 PA31 SWDIO
+D20 PA22 SDA

-D10 PA18        D21 PA23 SCL
+D21 PA23 SCL
+D22 PA12 MISO ICSP
+D23 PB10 MOSI ICSP
+D24 PB11 SCK  ICSP
+D25 PB03 LED2
+D26 PA27 LED3

 ## Adafruit's CircuitPython: